 Grant Description:

-Teens Leading Change is a teen coalition of leaders in Jefferson and Orleans Parishes focused on creating policy, system, and environmental (PSE) changes in their communities.
-Teens will develop leadership and teaching skills that will be used to form and grow community partnerships.
-At least one major project will be completed by the coalitions per year.
-This project will be selected and led by the teens with the guidance of Extension and community staff.
-Examples of PSE changes include park and playground improvements, policies creating healthy options in schools, and working with a local convenience store to stock fresh fruits and vegetables.
-Coalition or working group meetings will be held weekly, and coaltions will engage with multiple community partners each year to ensure that sustainable and effective changes are made in the community.
-As a long-term result of this project, those two groups will create sustainable changes related to health and activity in their communities while documenting the procedures and lessons learned in programming.
-This model will be made public and replicated in Extension programs across the state of Louisiana and the region.
+Examples of community improvements include park and playground enhancements, policies that expand healthy options in schools, and collaborations with local stores to stock fresh fruits and vegetables.
+Coalition or working group meetings are held weekly, and teens engage with multiple community partners each year to ensure that meaningful and lasting improvements are achieved.
+As a long-term result, the groups will create sustainable changes related to health and activity in their communities while documenting procedures and lessons learned.
+This model will be shared publicly and replicated in Extension programs across Louisiana and the region.

 Contact(s):